mxcl/PromiseKit/Documentation/FAQ.md

 Kitura.run()
 ```

-## How to I control console output?
+## How do I control console output?

 By default PromiseKit emits console messages when certain events occur.
 These events include: